-Syntax --toc libraryfile

--t libraryfile

-See also Rules for specifying a filename or directory as parameters, page 274 file, and displays only errors and warnings.
+Syntax toc libraryfile -t libraryfile Parameters libraryfile The library file that the command operates on.
+See also Rules for specifying a filename or directory as parameters, page 274

-Description Use this command to list the names of all object files (modules) in a specified library.

-In silent mode (--silent), this command performs basic syntax checks on the library
+For use with iarchive Description Use this command to list the names of all object files (modules) in a specified library.
+In silent mode (silent), this command performs basic syntax checks on the library file, and displays only errors and warnings. ШË This option is not available in the IDE.